 This isn’t to say that banks are totally absent from the process.
 A P2P platform may use a bank as the servicing agent to administer each loan.
 But since the role of each bank is limited, the fees paid out to them only average around 1 percent per year.

-If you choose to invest in a peer-to-peer lending platform, you will most likely invest in a series of “notes.”
+If you choose to invest in a peer-to-peer lending platform, you will most likely invest in a series of notes.
 These notes represent small slivers of various loans, with some denominations as small as $25.
 Using this method, P2P lending sites allow you to spread a relatively small investment across many different loans.
 For example, a $10,000 investment can be spread across 400 notes of $25 each.

 In order to become an investor on a P2P platform, you need to meet certain criteria.
 On some sites, you need to be an accredited investor, which means you must meet certain stiff income or net worth requirements.
-On others, you must meet your state requirements, which typically include earning a minimum income of $70,000 per year and/or having a minimum net worth of $250,000.
+On others, you must meet your state requirements, which typically include earning a minimum income of $70,000 per year and/or have a minimum net worth of $250,000.

 Popular P2P Investing Platforms

 There are a growing number of P2P platforms that welcome investors.
 Three of the most popular include Lending Club, Prosper, and SoFi.
-All three are multibillion-dollar lending platforms, although each offers slightly different terms and requirements for investors.
+All three are multibillion-dollar lending platforms, although each offers slightly different terms and requirements for investors

 In addition, some lenders in the P2P realm focus mainly on certain types of loans.
 For example, Lending Club and Prosper will make loans for just about any purpose, while SoFi favors student loan refinances and consolidations (although it offers personal loans as well).
 Other P2P lenders may focus on small business loans or almost any other niche you can imagine.

 On most P2P platforms, loans are funded by both private individuals and institutional investors.
-Some P2P platforms will even allow you to a hold your investments in an individual retirement account (IRA).
+Some P2P platforms will even allow you to hold your investments in an individual retirement account (IRA).
 Meanwhile, it is possible to get double-digit returns on your money by investing in lower grade notes, which naturally carry a higher risk.

-There is one very significant point to note before investing on any P2P platform – the loans that you are investing in are self-amortizing.
-That means that the value of your investment will gradually move towards zero as each payment is made.
+There is one very significant point to note before investing on any P2P platform - the loans that you are investing in are self-amortizing.
+That means that the value of your investment will gradually move toward zero as each payment is made.

 Unlike CDs and bonds where you put up a fixed amount of money and collect your interest over the term of the security, P2P loans change in value over time.
 With P2P investments, you are investing in loans that are comprised of both principal and interest.
 In other words, you’ll earn most of your interest upfront, while receiving most of the principal back towards the end of the loan’s term.